peterramsing/lost/README.md

 Flexbox offers slightly cleaner output and avoids the use of `clearfix` and other issues with float-based layouts.
 It also allows you to have elements of even height rather easily, and [much more](https://github.com/philipwalton/flexbugs/issues/32#issuecomment-90789645).
 The downside is, Flexbox doesn't work in IE9 or below, so keep that in mind if you have a client that needs that kind of support.

-Also note that waffle grids work well for the most part, but are somewhat finicky in fringe situations where Flexbox tries to act smarter than it is.
+Also note that waffle grids work well for the most part, but are somewhat finicky in fringe situations.
 All properties provide a way to disable or enable Flexbox per element with the `flex` parameter so if you'd like to disable it for a specific case you could do this:

 ```html
 <section>